ECG#

 • waves (dict) – A dictionary containing additional information.
 For derivative method, the dictionary contains the samples at which P-peaks, Q-peaks, S-peaks, T-peaks, P-onsets and T-offsets occur, accessible with the keys "ECG_P_Peaks", "ECG_Q_Peaks", "ECG_S_Peaks", "ECG_T_Peaks", "ECG_P_Onsets", "ECG_T_Offsets", respectively.

-For wavelet methods, in addition to the above information, the dictionary contains the samples at which QRS-onsets and QRS-offsets occur, accessible with the key "ECG_P_Peaks", "ECG_T_Peaks", "ECG_P_Onsets", "ECG_P_Offsets", "ECG_Q_Peaks", "ECG_S_Peaks", "ECG_T_Onsets", "ECG_T_Offsets", "ECG_R_Onsets", "ECG_R_Offsets", respectively.
+For the wavelet and prominence methods, in addition to the above information, the dictionary contains the samples at which QRS-onsets and QRS-offsets occur, accessible with the key "ECG_P_Peaks", "ECG_T_Peaks", "ECG_P_Onsets", "ECG_P_Offsets", "ECG_Q_Peaks", "ECG_S_Peaks", "ECG_T_Onsets", "ECG_T_Offsets", "ECG_R_Onsets", "ECG_R_Offsets", respectively.

 • signals (DataFrame) – A DataFrame of same length as the input signal in which occurrences of peaks, onsets and offsets marked as “1” in a list of zeros.